Joemwa/GitExampleRecipes/mug-brownie.md

 2. Add the oil and water.
 3. Mix until everything is mixed together well.
 4. Microwave for 1 minute 40 seconds.
-5. Add 4 cups of vinegar
+5. Add 4 teaspoons of vanilla